psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 Try writing code on a whiteboard (or on a piece of paper _by hand_ if you don't have access to a chalk/white-board).
 It is _very_ different to code on a whiteboard, but that is what you will be asked to do at the interview.
 It's best if you've already had some experience doing it!
 What I'd recommend is to practice writing a full program on a whiteboard, then code it up in your computer and make sure it compiles/runs in one go.
 If it doesn't, try again!

-It's also extremely useful to practice coding on a whiteboard while someone else is watching, to get used to the potential anxiety response!
+It's also extremely useful to practice coding on a whiteboard while someone else is watching, to get used to the potential anxiety response.

 Although a few syntax errors are ok, we do take note if the coding is sloppy and full of syntax errors.
 It suggests you may not be as familiar with your preferred language.